 Effective board members are precious.
 There is a cost to having a good director rotate off the board.
 According to the 2017 BoardSource Leading with Intent survey, 61% of nonprofits have 3-year terms for board members.
-Most of these (42%) have a limit of two terms.
-Many boards require that once a director rotates off the board, he or she is not eligible for re-election for a year or more.
+Most of these (42%) have a limit of two consecutive terms.
+Many boards require that once a director rotates off the board, they are not eligible for re-election for a year or more.

 3 Reasons to Extend the Terms of Board Members